MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-storage_property_id.md

 ### -field StorageDeviceLBProvisioningProperty

 Indicates that the caller is querying for the logical block provisioning property.
-Data is returned using the <a href="https://docs.microsoft.com/windows/win32/api/winioctl/ns-winioctl-device_lb_provisioning_descriptor">DEVICE_LB_PROVISIONING_DESCRIPTOR</a> structure.
+Data is returned using the [DEVICE_LB_PROVISIONING_DESCRIPTOR](./ns-winioctl-device_lb_provisioning_descriptor.md) structure.

-<b>Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 8 and Windows Server 2012.
+**Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:**  This value is not supported before Windows 8 and Windows Server 2012.

 ### -field StorageDevicePowerProperty

 Indicates that the caller is querying for the device power descriptor.
-Data is returned using the <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-device_power_descriptor">DEVICE_POWER_DESCRIPTOR</a> structure.
+Data is returned using the [DEVICE_POWER_DESCRIPTOR](./ns-winioctl-device_power_descriptor.md) structure.

-<b>Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 8 and Windows Server 2012.
+**Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:**  This value is not supported before Windows 8 and Windows Server 2012.

 ### -field StorageDeviceCopyOffloadProperty

 Indicates that the caller is querying for the copy offload  parameters property.
-Data is returned using the <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-device_copy_offload_descriptor">DEVICE_COPY_OFFLOAD_DESCRIPTOR</a> structure.
+Data is returned using the [DEVICE_COPY_OFFLOAD_DESCRIPTOR](./ns-winioctl-device_copy_offload_descriptor.md) structure.

-<b>Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 8 and Windows Server 2012.
+**Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:**  This value is not supported before Windows 8 and Windows Server 2012.

 ### -field StorageDeviceResiliencyProperty